CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 #### NET.2.1.A10 Creation of a security policy for the operation of WLANs

 Based on the general security policy of the institution, the essential core aspects for the secure use of WLANs SHOULD be specified.
-The guideline SHOULD be known to all those involved in building and operating WLANs and should be the basis for their work.
+The guideline SHOULD be known to all those involved in the construction and operation of WLANs and should be the basis for their work.
 The implementation of the content required by the Directive SHOULD be reviewed on a regular basis.
 The results SHOULD be sensibly documented.

 #### NET.2.1.A11 Suitable selection of WLAN components